 Hematuria: A Merck Manual of Patient Symptoms podcast

 Hematuria is RBCs in urine, specifically > 3 RBCs per high-power field on urine sediment examination.
-Urine may be red or bloody (gross hematuria) or not visibly discolored (microscopic hematuria).
+Urine may be red, bloody, or cola-colored (gross hematuria) or not visibly discolored (microscopic hematuria).
 Isolated hematuria is urinary RBCs without other urine abnormalities (eg, proteinuria, casts).

 Red urine is not always due to RBCs.
 Red or reddish brown discoloration may result from the following:

 RBCs may enter urine from anywhere along the urinary tract—from the kidneys, collecting system and ureters, prostate, bladder, and urethra.

 Most cases involve transient microscopic hematuria that is self-limited and idiopathic.
 Transient microscopic hematuria is particularly common in children, present in up to 5% of their urine samples.
 There are numerous specific causes (see Table 2: Some Common Specific Causes of Hematuria).

 The most common specific causes differ somewhat by age, but overall the most common are

 Vigorous exercise may cause transient hematuria.
 Cancer and prostate disease are a concern mainly in patients > 50, although younger patients with risk factors may develop cancer.